graft-community/docs/Guide_To_setting_up_graft-wallet-cli.md

 cd lmdb && rm em* && rm lo*
 cd ~/GraftNetwork_1.7.4.ubuntu-18.04-x64
 ````
-Now you can start graftnoded again but this time we will luanch it in detached mode so it runs in the background
+Now you can start graftnoded again but this time we will launch it in detached mode so it runs in the background
 ````
 ./graftnoded --detach
 ````